ev-th/CV/README.md

 # Evan Thomas

-## Profile
+<p class="contacts">`London | evanthomas0292@gmail.com | github...`</p>

-I’m a language-agnostic software developer recently trained at Makers Academy.
+> I’m a language-agnostic software developer recently trained at Makers Academy.
 My previous experience as a Product Development Manager in the fashion industry has given me a strong user-focus, and understanding of the complexities of developing product in a team.
 In recent years, a passion for tech has grown out of an appreciation for its vital role in all industries, and I'm refocusing my love for making things into developing software that's a joy for people to use.

 ## Software Development Experience

+#### _April-July 2023_

-### Makers Academy - (April - July 2023)
+### Makers Academy

-- Followed **Agile best practices** to build software as part of **teams of 5 - 7 devs**.
-By far the most rewarding part of the bootcamp, this brought home the importance of **effective communication, strong ticket creation, effective use of Git and Github, and thorough testing**.
+- Followed **Agile best practices** to build software as part of **teams of 5 - 7 devs**, strengthening skills of **effective communication, strong ticket creation, good use of Git and Github, and thorough testing**.
 - Built **full stack web apps**, both from scratch, and extended from legacy code.
 - Built a **mobile app** using React Native that uses multiple third party APIs.
 - Designed both **SQL and NoSQL databases** using PostgreSQL and MongoDB.
 Discovered the pros and cons of both the hard way.